 For more than 15 years, I have been engaged in a tireless fight to rectify these injustices and bring about meaningful change.
 Unfortunately, there is still so much more to get done so this fight continues in Sacramento.

-In 2022, Assemblymember David Alvarez introduced a legislative package to direct additional resources to combat cross-border sewage pollution and to improve water quality in Imperial Beach.
+Additionally, David introduced a legislative package to direct additional resources to combat cross-border sewage pollution and to improve water quality in Imperial Beach.

 Southern California Water Quality (AB-1596) will direct the State Water Resources Control Board to identify and implement projects that address ocean water quality on public beaches that have experienced significant closures due to bacteria levels that exceed public health standards.
 A recent study published by the Scripps Institution of Oceanography identified 76% of potentially infectious airborne bacteria found in Imperial Beach is linked to cross-border pollution, which demonstrates the impact is greater than just water quality.